 Ensuring that final patient costs for life-saving medicines and therapies remain affordable is especially important for single-payer insurance systems, government medical subsidy programs, and private insurers seeking to provide equitable access to medicines, vaccines, and therapies.

-Esco Aster can develop conceptual facility designs through digital twin modeling, with estimated CapEx based on the dose volumes required to meet specific cost targets, ensuring that the final product is viable for broad social implementation.
+Esco Aster can develop conceptual facility designs through digital twin modelling, with estimated CapEx based on the dose volumes required to meet specific cost targets, ensuring that the final product is viable for broad social implementation.

 Automation is applicable to a variety of cell types, as well as 2D, spheroid, and embryoid body culture formats, particularly for induced pluripotent stem cells (iPSCs) and embryonic stem cells (ESCs).